|Date of Issue||01/11/2019|

 This could take the form of medical, psychological or professional reports or assessments.
 These reports should state the name, title and professional credentials of the person who carried out the assessments and wrote the report.

-The report should set out the nature of the disability or additional learning need and extent to which the learner is affected, including the effects of any medication that the learner may be taking.
-In cases where it might be expected that there could be changes in the way the learner is affected, there will have to be recent and relevant evidence of assessments and consultations carried out by an independent expert.
+The report should set out the nature of the disability or additional learning need and extent to which the Apprentice is affected, including the effects of any medication that the Apprentice may be taking.
+In cases where it might be expected that there could be changes in the way the Apprentice is affected, there will have to be recent and relevant evidence of assessments and consultations carried out by an independent expert.

-It is the centre’s responsibility to ensure that all applications for reasonable adjustments are based on the individual need of the learner and that the evidence in support of the application is sufficient, reliable and valid.
-A centre should maintain records of all cases for audit purposes and to monitor the effectiveness of the reasonable adjustments that have been made.
+It is the Training Provider’s responsibility to ensure that all applications for reasonable adjustments are based on the individual need of the Apprentice and that the evidence in support of the application is sufficient, reliable and valid.
+A Training Provider should maintain records of all cases for audit purposes and to monitor the effectiveness of the reasonable adjustments that have been made.

 Range of reasonable adjustments

 The Permissions Table (in Appendix 1) lists the most commonly requested adjustments to standard assessment arrangements.
-It is not intended to be a comprehensive list and centres and external quality assurers have a duty to seek advice from the Quality Assurance Department, in any case where they do not consider that they have the necessary expertise to judge whether a reasonable adjustment is needed, and/or how it should be applied.
+It is not intended to be a comprehensive list and Training Provider’s, assessors and internal quality assurers have a duty to seek advice from the Quality Assurance Department, in any case where they do not consider that they have the necessary expertise to judge whether a reasonable adjustment is needed, and/or how it should be applied.

-- the learner may not need, nor be allowed, the same adjustment for all qualifications.
-Some learners may need a single adjustment; others may require a combination of several adjustments.
+- the Apprentice may not need, nor be allowed, the same adjustment for all qualifications.
+Some Apprentices may need a single adjustment; others may require a combination of several adjustments.

 - adjustments to assessments will mostly be needed for assessments which are taken under constrained/examination conditions.